terinjokes/terinjokes.github.com/_posts/2014-02-27-replacing-packages-in-a-browserify-bundle.md

 }
 ```

-This swap would happen for each instance of Underscore in the bundle, but only the one instance of Lo-Dash would be included.
+This causes the swap to happen for each instance of Underscore in the bundle, but only the one instance of Lo-Dash would be included.

-I do believe that the transform should also allow swapping packages for other packages, as the folder structure of a package is usually not part of the public API.
+I believe that the transform should also allow swapping packages for other packages, as the folder structure of a package is usually not part of the public API.
 I've [opened an issue](https://github.com/thlorenz/browserify-swap/issues/1) against the project.